extrange/personal-blog/docs/blog-posts/2022-07-10-win11-vm-gpu-passthrough.md

 And that's it!
 You now have a fully featured cloud gaming machine, with web browser access, accessible anywhere in the world.

 ## Known Issues/Notes/Fixes

+### Disabling VFIO

+Sometimes, you may want to disable VFIO or GPU passthrough, for example when you want to [use the GPU in the host](2022-07-10-docker-gpu-fedora.md).

+To disable GPU passthrough:

+-   Remove the file `/etc/dracut.conf.d/10-vfio.conf`.
+-   Add the following lines to `GRUB_CMDLINE_LINUX` in `/etc/default/grub`:

+    ```
+    rd.driver.blacklist=nouveau modprobe.blacklist=nouveau nvidia-drm.modeset=1 initcall_blacklist=simpledrm_platform_driver_init
+    ```

+-   Regenerate `grub.cfg` with `grub2-mkconfig -o /boot/grub2/grub.cfg`.
+-   Regenerate the `initramfs` with `dracut -fv`.
+-   Reboot.

+To re-enable GPU passthrough, reverse the steps above.

 ### Moonlight